odpi/egeria-docs/site/docs/introduction/key-concepts.md

 ## Metadata objects

-When referring to metadata, we distinguish between the level of granularity at which you may be thinking about that metadata.
-For Egeria, that level of granularity broadly splits between:
+Metadata inside the open metadata ecosystem is broken down into small metadata objects.
+For Egeria, the level of granularity of the metadata objects broadly splits between:

 - The granular [repository services](/services/omrs) level, used for the cohort's underlying metadata federation, replication and exchange.
-- The more coarse-grained [access services](/services/omas) level, where most tool- and user-oriented consumption of and integration with metadata would occur.
+- The more coarse-grained [access services](/services/omas) level, where most tool-oriented and user-oriented consumption would occur.

 ### Metadata elements